hawkfish/textform/docs/transforms/reshape_family.rst

 Reshaping
 =========

-These transforms change the structure of the rows and columns.
+Reshaping transforms change the structure of the rows and columns.

 .. toctree::
    :maxdepth: 1